-$$\partial_t \xi_p + u_i \partial_i \xi_p - \Gamma_p \partial_j^2 \xi_p = \sum_r \sigma_p^r + \sum_m \epsilon_p^m \tag{1}$$ where Γ_p is the diffusivity of species p, σ_p^r is the corresponding net chemical conversion rate of species p from all relevant reactions r, and ε_p^m is the net emission rate of p originating all relevant emission sectors m.
-The treatment of the σ_p^r terms has been thoroughly discussed in Khan et al. (2021); the present work thus concerns the incorporation of the ε_p terms into Equation (1).
-While the chemical production terms σ are continuous in space and time, and are calculated everywhere in the computational domain by solving a set of ordinary differential equations for temporal integration specific to a predetermined chemical kinetic mechanism (Damian et al., 2002), ε are only defined at sparse, discrete regions and not always continuously active depending on the emission sector.
+$$\partial_t \xi_p + u_i \partial_i \xi_p - \Gamma_p \partial_j^2 \xi_p = \sum_r \sigma_p^{\mathrm{r}} + \sum_m \epsilon_p^m, \tag{1}$$ where Γ_p is the diffusivity of species p, σ_p^r is the corresponding net chemical conversion rate of species p from all relevant reactions r, and ε_p^m is the net emission rate of p originating from all relevant emission sectors m.
+The treatment of the σ_p^r terms has been thoroughly discussed in Khan et al. (2021); the present work thus concerns the incorporation of the ε_p terms into Eq.
+(1).

+While the chemical production terms σ are continuous in space and time and are calculated everywhere in the computational domain by solving a set of ordinary differential equations for temporal integration specific to a predetermined chemical kinetic mechanism (Damian et al., 2002), the ε terms are only defined at sparse, discrete regions and are not always continuously active depending on the emission sector.
 This represents, for instance, emissions from domestic heating through chimneys or road traffic.
-Since emissions are typically supplied into the model as a mass or molar input rate (i.e., mol s-1 or kg s-1), provided either through inventories (Jähn et al., 2020; Murphy et al., 2021) or parametrization (Huszár et al., 2010; Mues et al., 2014;

-Ge et al., 2020), converting these rates into concentration rates ε can be done by dividing the input rate with the corresponding mass or molar density at the computational cell where emissions take place.
-Therefore ε can be effectively regarded as a volume source.
-In terms of computer processing and storage, it is strongly preferred to consider ε_p only at discrete locations where the emission source is present.
-However, there are three challenges associated with this approach, and the emission module architecture must be so conceived to accommodate them in a sufficiently simple yet computationally robust and efficient manner:
+Since emissions are typically supplied into the model as a mass or molar input rate (i.e., $mol s^{-1}$ or $kg s^{-1}$), provided through either inventories (Jähn et al., 2020; Murphy et al., 2021) or parametrization (Huszár et al., 2010; Mues et al., 2014; Ge et al., 2020), converting these rates into concentration rates ε can be done by dividing the input rate with the corresponding mass or molar density at the computational cell where emissions take place.
+Therefore, ε can be effectively regarded as a volume source.
+In terms of computer processing and storage, it is strongly preferred to only consider ε_p at discrete locations where the emission source is present.
+However, there are three challenges associated with this approach, and the emission module architecture must be conceived so as to accommodate them in a sufficiently simple yet computationally robust and efficient manner:

-- 1. As emissions sources are discrete, contiguity in the associated data structures (such as arrays) in the emission module no longer reflects to the spatial continuity in the computational domain, - 2.
-The heterogeneity of emission sources from different sectors must be implicitly considered to enable different independent methods for parametrization and production mechanism specification, and

-3. The interface between the prognostic equation solver and the emission module should be implemented to allow only localized data access to prevent propagation of data corruption into other emission sectors.
+- As emission sources are discrete, contiguity in the associated data structures (such as arrays) in the emission module no longer reflects the spatial continuity in the computational domain. - The heterogeneity of emission sources from different sectors must be implicitly considered to enable different independent methods for parametrization and production mechanism specification. - The interface between the prognostic equation solver and the emission module should be implemented to only allow localized data access to prevent propagation of data corruption into other emission sectors.

-Traditionally, the discrete emission sources could be presented can be represented within a contiguous multidimensional array covering the horizontal domain up to a predetermined vertical level, as implemented in some regional scale models (Grell et al., 2005) (e.g., Grell et al., 2005).
-However, this approach requires a large amount of idle memory and storage, increasing with the number of grid cells, as most cell locations residing in this array do not contain emission sources, this approach is highly inefficient in terms of memory and data storage, particularly in urban scale models.
-For urban scales such as PALM, where the horizontal and vertical grid dimensions grid resolutions can be as low high as 1 m.
-This wastage can impose prohibitive runtime requirements in terms of memory and storage, as the number of cells required to cover the contiguous region for each emission species in the model increases exponentially with the grid dimensions, severely limiting the extent of the model domain, as well as the range of details the model can provide.
+Traditionally, discrete emission sources can be represented within a contiguous multidimensional array covering the horizontal domain up to a predetermined vertical level, as implemented in some regional-scale models (e.g., Grell et al., 2005).
+However, this approach requires a large amount of available memory and storage, increasing with the number of grid cells, as most cell locations in this array do not contain emission sources.
+For urban scales such as in PALM, where grid resolutions can be as high as 1 m, this resource penalty can severely impede scalability and runtime performance.